-In casual American English, "She knits scarves and hats for her friends during the winter" sounds like "shee NIHTS SKARVZ and HATS fer her FREHNDZ DUUR-uhng dhuh WIHN-ter".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "She knits scarves and hats for her friends during the winter" as "shee NIHTS SKARVZ and HATS fer her FREHNDZ DUUR-uhng dhuh WIHN-ter" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on winter, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.